 A few do.
 I can't make a generalization that broad without being wrong.
 There are some bloggers who write for pleasure alone, and I know one woman who loves writing hand written letters--she writes two or three a day.
 But I don't think most people have a real sense that they could write mostly for their own pleasure.
-And that myopathy has infected the whole culture of writing.
-People either want to be professionals or they don't even bother.
+And that missing nuance has infected the whole culture of writing.
+People either want to be working novelists or they don't even bother.
 So sometimes it doesn't even occur to someone that they could enjoy writing without taking on the mantle of being "A Writer™."

 So I think the writing world is filled with a lot of writers who have hobby commitment (and are very "real") but their default expectation is career results.

 4- Effort Sticker Shock.
 They want to be a writer, but they have no idea the gulf between the draft of the novel they write and being a working novelist.
 It can be pretty horrifying to realize you might have to be a dedicated writer (at hours a day) for something like ten years before you might make real money.
 Or that publication doesn't mean you've "made it" in most cases.
 That revelation, whether it comes all at once or piecemeal, can be tremendously frustrating.